flipflop133/minimalist-lockscreen/README.md

 - [ ] only redraw the part of the wallpaper that needs to be redrawn
 - [ ] allow missing args
+- [ ] make date and unlock indicator modules as well

 ## Stuff to add